 There’s a scuba certification center in the middle of the desert, promising a deep heated pool.
 There’s a billboard with a picture of an elderly couple smiling for the camera, the woman wrapping her arms around the man’s shoulders from behind, with bold white text declaring, “E.D.?
 Keep the love going!”
 There’s a prison complex that’s all dirt and barbed wire, directly across from a shopping center advertising multiple designer brands and large stores with mission-style architecture.
 I stare from the window of a bus as they pass.
 I’ve driven this highway—which connects my college … Continue reading On Arizona Highways by Jennifer Cummings

 “The world is charged with the guilt of god & country,” that from the hanging judge is a quote that skulks into mind with startling regularity.
 In a moment freed of time, in that moment, how dark must the sky be, how subdued the distant buildings, or real the wall?
-Oil on a ninety-eight-plus-square-foot canvas stretched over two centuries —carbon dating of the leftmost still bleeding corpse confirms this— At sixty-eight Goya paints the belated evening news: “Last night in response to local insurrection the soldiers of the Emperor Napoleon in … Continue reading GOYA, THE EXECUTION OF THE THIRD OF MAY by Michael O’Mara
+Oil on a ninety-eight-plus-square-foot canvas stretched over two centuries —carbon dating of the leftmost still bleeding corpse confirms this— At sixty-eight Goya paints the belated evening news: “Last night in response to local insurrection the soldiers of the Emperor Napoleon in swift and brutal … Continue reading GOYA, THE EXECUTION OF THE THIRD OF MAY by Michael O’Mara

 The dog had gotten out, slipped out, wriggled out, sneaked out.
 Too smart for her own good—clever at door latches, willing to bide her time when the mood was on her to go solo.
 You’d think it was too cold to want to walk the wild side—somewhere near zero.
 Kit would go call her in a minute, stand in the pool of light at the kitchen door call Lillie, Lillie.
 Too late, too dark, too cold to let the dog just return—as she always did—in a few hours.
 Kit pulled on her jacket, stepped into … Continue reading Trespass by Stephanie Coyne DeGhett